SylvainMontagny/ical-to-schedule/README.md

 * **defaultNbrDaysPreview**:  Number of days preloaded with events in schedule BACnet object if not mentionned in the room configuration.
 * **defaultAddSuffixToAdeURL**: use this option when using ADE calendar [true, false]
 * **minimumSlotDuration**: Event below this time will be discarded.
+* **defaultWeekly**: Weekly schedule applied by default if not mentionned in the room configuration.

 Configuration to create Analog value for each schedule
 * **scheduleAVInstanceOffset**: Starting instance number for the analog value associated with each schedule.